gadenbuie/epoxy/pkgdown/index.md

 Use `epoxy` chunks for extra-strength inline syntax.
 Just `library(epoxy)` in your [R Markdown](https://rmarkdown.rstudio.com) or [Quarto](https://quarto.org) document to get started.
-All epoxy chunks make it easy to tranform values in place with a `{cli}`-inspired inline syntax described in `?epoxy_transform_inline`.
+All epoxy chunks make it easy to transform values in place with a `{cli}`-inspired inline syntax described in `?epoxy_transform_inline`.

 ### [In R scripts](articles/epoxy-script.html)